tanema/ghost_in_the_post/README.md

   includes: ["application.js"],               #global include of a javascript file, this will be injected into every email
   remove_js_tags: true,                       #remove script tags after javascript has been processed
   timeout: 1000,                              #timeout after js has been inserted to make sure it is run
-  wait_event: 'ghost_in_the_post:done'        #an event that can be fire on the document to trigger finish of the processing early
+  wait_event: 'ghost_in_the_post:done',       #an event that can be fire on the document to trigger finish of the processing early
+  debug: false,                               #will trigger an error if it cannot find a script and output the command to show you before preprocessing
 }
 ```